jakeparmstrong/hypersax/README.md

 # hypersax
-Ongoing project to augment live saxophone performances using sensors
+Ongoing project to augment live saxophone performances using sensors.

+Currently, an arduino nano on the saxophone can sense volume levels (Max4466 microphone) and sends it via RF components (NRF24l01) to an UNO on a laptop.
+The mic levels are visualized in Processing.

 # brainstorming
-## Elegoo NANO
-- Use Nano - (not old bootloader) port 5 is working but port 4 gives troubles

 ## inputs
 - volume of instrument (contact mic)